Who are we?

 If you love to sing and perform, Show Choir is definitely the society for you!
 We meet every Wednesday, 6pm to 8pm in Meeting Room 1 in Falmer House.
 You can audition (don't worry, you're in groups) whether you are a student or a member of the public, and as a matter of fact many of our members stay in the choir even after they leave university!
 If you don’t have the time for regular rehearsals we would still love to see you at our gigs, or you could even take part in our talent show, which is an amazing opportunity for both members and non members to perform (check out our facebook page for updates on events https://www.facebook.com/usshowchoir/).

 Our society was formed in September 2010, meaning this academic year is our eighth year as a society.
 During that time we've performed in our own shows in venues on campus such as East Slope, Falmer Bar and the Meeting House, at events such as the annual Student Awards and ACAS Culturefest, and at Brighton venues such as the AMEX stadium and Sallis Benney Theatre along with much more.

-Our past few years have been successful: in 2017 we won second place at the National Master's of Show Choir competition (see our performance here https://youtu.be/APmbeQS-CFk) and in 2014 we won first place (see our winning performance here: http://www.youtube.com/watch?v=qXuCwevfM3Y).
+Our past few years have been verysuccessful: in 2017 we won second place at the National Master's of Show Choir competition (see our performance here https://youtu.be/APmbeQS-CFk), and in 2018 we were named the Masters of Show Choir champions (see our winning performance here: https://www.youtube.com/watch?v=BtRTJvuvPi4), following our first win in 2014 (http://www.youtube.com/watch?v=qXuCwevfM3Y).